 - As fungi also thrive in the damp conditions that towels cultivate, fungi-related illnesses are frequently transferred through towel sharing.
 Common fungal conditions include jock itch, athlete’s foot, ringworm, and yeast infections.

 - Contact with the facial region may pick up and spread bacteria that causes pink eye.

 Custom Woven Towels Retain Moisture

-Despite the fact that towels allow you to dry off relatively quickly after a beach plunge, towels take much longer to dry off.
-In fact, these towels remain moist for a significant period of time after being used.
-Depending on the conditions, towels may take several hours in order to fully dry.
-The thicker the towel, the longer a drying period it will require– which is why we advise against using bath towels at the beach.
-In essence, continuous use of the same towel will gradually cause bacteria from several sources to amass.
+Despite the fact that towels allow you to dry off quickly after a swim, towels take a lot longer to dry themselves.
+In fact, these towels remain damp for a significant period of time after use.
+Depending on the conditions, towels can take several hours in order to fully dry.
+The thicker the towel, the longer it will take to dry – which is why we advise against using bath towels at the beach.
+In essence, repeated use of the same towel will gradually encourage bacteria from several sources to accumulate.

-Without the proper drying time or conditions, wet towels can also cause mildew to develop.
-Breathing in mildew can cause illnesses, or respiratory issues.
+Without the proper drying time or conditions, wet towels can also cause mildew development.
+Inhaling mildew can cause illnesses or respiratory issues.

 Contact With Foreign Bodies

-When you dry off with a towel, your own bacteria accumulates on the towel.
-Using a teammate’s towel after they used it will transfer their bacteria to your skin.
-If they have an infection that was caused by harmful bacteria, those pathogens could travel to your body, potentially giving you the same infection.
-Bacteria received from other people could be harmful to your body, even if it did not present issues to them.
+When you dry off with a towel, that towel collects your own bacteria.
+Using a teammate’s towel after they’ve used it will transfer their bacteria to your skin.
+If they have an infection caused by harmful agents, those pathogens could travel to your body, likely giving you the very same infection.
+Bacteria from other people could be hazardous to your body, even if it didn’t present issues to them.

 While sharing towels is often an easy and convenient way to dry off, it can potentially lead to unforeseen consequences.
-Distributing towels to each member of your sports team or summer camp will prevent germs transfer, and ensure a healthy, prosperous environment.
+Distributing towels to each member of your sports team or summer camp will prevent the transfer of germs, and ensure a healthy, prosperous environment.
 Our custom woven towels will help your team to stay healthy and dry.